Qiskit/qiskit/doc/quickstart.rst

 Getting Started
 ===============

-The starting point for writing code is the QuantumProgram object.
+The starting point for writing code is the :py:class:`QuantumProgram <qiskit.QuantumProgram>` object.
 The QuantumProgram is a collection of circuits, or scores if you are coming from the Quantum Experience, quantum register objects, and classical register objects.
 The QuantumProgram methods can send these